Amazon Biodiversity Expeditions

 President of the Board, ASA

 Geoff has been studying Amazonian butterfly ecology, natural history, and conservation for more than the past 10 years.
 He has a particular interest in understanding what makes some species common and others more rare, and he also heads a long-term project to document all of the butterfly and moth species, as well as their host plants, in southeastern Peru.
-Geoff has taught field courses, led field expeditions, and conducted research throughout the world's tropics, including Peru and Ecuador, Central America, Africa, and Southeast Asia.
+Geoff has taught field courses, led expeditions, and conducted biological research throughout the world's tropics, including Peru and Ecuador, Central America, Africa, and Southeast Asia.

 Day 1.
 The team meets in Puerto Maldonado, the bustling capital and economic hub of the Madre de Dios region.
 In Puerto Maldonado we'll have the chance to pick up last minute supplies before heading to our base camp, Finca Las Piedras.
 Overnight at Finca Las Piedras.

 Days 4-8.
 The field work continues.
 Since we'll be studying different groups of animals during both day and night, we will organize our time so that everything gets done and everyone is contributing to the project or projects they have the greatest interest in.
-We'll be hunting for butterflies and scanning the canopy for monkeys in the day, walking the rainforest at night to search for reptiles and amphibians, and spending every other minute possible searching for too many things than can be listed here.
-Nights spent in tents at the expedition site.
+We'll be hunting for butterflies and scanning the canopy for monkeys in the day, walking the rainforest at night to search for reptiles and amphibians, and spending every minute possible searching for too many things than can be listed here.
+Nights spent in tents at the remote expedition site.

 Day 9.
 With our work finished, we’ll retrace our steps back to Finca Las Piedras to clean off our gear, sort through our specimens, enter data, and organize photos and videos.
 Tonight we will have a farewell dinner as a group and reflect on our experience in the rainforest.
 Overnight at Finca Las Piedras.